ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 If there were competing edits in the 2 branches that Git cannot automatically resolve, a **merge conflict** occurs.
 This typically happens if edits are to the same line in different commits.
 Conflicts can be [resolved in the command line](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) or in your GUI of choice (such as Visual Studio Code).

-A **Pull Request** is essentially a merge that happens on an upstream remote.
-We will continue this demonstration and cover the specifics of merging via a [Pull Request](github-pull-request) more thoroughly in the next section.
+A **pull request** is essentially a merge that happens on an upstream remote.
+We will continue this demonstration and cover the specifics of merging via a {term}`pull request` more thoroughly in the next section.

 ![PR](../../images/pullrequest.gif)
-The above flowchart demonstrates a simple Pull Request where the upstream main repository has accepted the changes from the feature branch of your fork.
+The above flowchart demonstrates a simple pull request where the upstream main repository has accepted the changes from the feature branch of your fork.
 The latest commit to the Upstream Main repository is now C4.
-Your Feature branch can now be safely deleted.
+Your feature branch can now be safely deleted.

-## Deleting Branches
+## Deleting branches

 After the feature you worked on has been completed and merged, you may want to delete your branch.
 ![deletebranch](../../images/deletingbranch.gif)